neolet8/saliency/README.md

 C is contrast
 alpha is a constant between [0.8-3]
-After converting the image to greyscale, the brightness and contrast values of the image were calculated.
+After converting the image to greyscale, the brightness and contrast values of the image are calculated.
 Brightness is defined by average pixel level for each band in the image.
 Contrast is defined by root mean square for each band in the image.
-After this process the salient pixels were transformed into white (255) and the rest to black (0), which is basic global thresholding.
+After this process the salient pixels are transformed into white (255) and the rest to black (0), which is basic global thresholding.
 The alpha(α) parameter should be adjusted for better results.